Is Your Skylight Leaking? Call A Roofing Contractor

 A routine inspection can avoid skylight problem.
 This check is one of the best ways to determine the probability of the leakage and the best course of action.

 You must also have ways to control your room humidity levels.
 During the colder months, you might see a rise in the humidity level in the room with the skylight.
 Such might come from the laundry or the bathrooms which can result in condensation around the skylight glass.
 Therefore, to avoid condensation around the frames which may lead to leaks, it is essential to have an appropriate ventilation system.

 In most cases, skylights have unique flashing kits that are specifically created for skylights.
 If the flashing material is the source of leakage, they must be sealed.
-Flashing cement should be used to offer temporary repair.
+Flashing cement should be used to offer temporary repair to your skylight or roof.
 It can be used to seal holes or gaps in the flashing thus preventing leaks.
-However, this is only a temporary fix that will help you plan for the replacement of the flashing and/or new shingles.
+However, this is only a temporary fix that will help you plan for the replacement of the flashing and/or new roofing shingles.